 "Linguistics is kind of my weakness."

 Those are the humble words of Doris Shao, a Ph.D. student and I&E Fellow at Stevens Institute of Technology.
-A student in the Department of Electrical and Computer Engineering, Shao is a data and machine learning researcher—with a focus on linguistics.
+A student in the Department of Electrical and Computer Engineering, Shao is the recipient of the prestigious New Jersey Tech Council's Rising Star in STEM award as recognition for her dissertation on artificial intelligence for mental health.
+She is also a data and machine learning researcher—with a focus on linguistics.
 "I’m much more of a visual person," she says, admitting she’s "better with pictures.
 Linguistics is my kryptonite."

 Shao is a student of professor Rajarathnam Chandramouli.
 Before coming to Stevens to earn her master’s degree, she worked as a software developer in her native China for three years.
 The work "was not challenging at all," she says.
 "I changed jobs and every time I switched I was more passionate because it was new.
 I spend more time learning more things… but when you know something very well you just consider it routine.
 That was not challenging."